 Implantable contraception is only available from a doctor or other medical professional

-who has been trained in how to insert it.
+who has been trained to insert it.
 When the doctor can insert the implant depends

-on when a girl had her last period and what type of birth control she currently uses.
+on when you had your last period and what type of birth control you currently use.

-After numbing the inside of the upper arm, the doctor will use a small needle to
+After numbing the inside of your upper arm, the doctor will use a small needle

-insert the tube just under the surface.
+to insert the tube under the surface.
 The whole process only takes a few minutes.

-After the tube is put in, a girl shouldn't do any heavy lifting for a few days.
-She
+After the tube is in, don't do any heavy lifting for a few days.
+You'll have a bandage

-A health care professional must remove the tube after 3 years — it cannot
+A health care professional must remove the tube after 3 years.
+It cannot be left

-be left in a girl's arm, even after it is no longer working.
-The area is numbed, then
+in a girl's arm, even after it is no longer working.
+The health care professional

-a small cut in the arm is made and the health care professional pulls out the tube.
+numbs the area, makes a small cut in the arm, and pulls out the tube.
+The tube can

-The tube can be removed any time after insertion — there's no need to wait the
+be removed any time after insertion — there's no need to wait the full 3 years.

 How Much Does Implantable Contraception Cost?